jburgy/jburgy.github.io/docs/_posts/2022-04-02-what-makes-julia-delightful.md

 [TAOCP](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming), and Bentley's
 [Programming Pearls](https://www.oreilly.com/library/view/programming-pearls-second/9780134498058/) made big impressions.
-Then I heard about [an article](https://dl.acm.org/doi/10.1145/363347.363387_) where Ken Thompson explained how he implemented the original grep command as a JIT compiler on the IBM 790 and I _had_ to know more.
+Then I heard about [an article](https://dl.acm.org/doi/10.1145/363347.363387_) where Ken Thompson explained how he implemented the original grep command as a JIT compiler on the IBM 7094 and I _had_ to know more.

 I found the PDF online (let me not digress into a rant about paywalls and academic journals) and slowly worked my way through it.
-I even reached out to Ken when I couldn't figure out some assembly syntax that was obviously central to the paper.
+I even reached out to Ken when I couldn't figure out some assembly syntax that might be central to the paper.
 Ever the gentleman, Ken took time out of his busy MiG-29 flying schedule to answer esoteric questions from a nobody.
 Specifically, I couldn't find any explanation for the `AXC **,7` syntax in the IBM 7094 instruction manual.
 Ken was so kind and patient and I'm truly sad that I have lost access to the email address